-The school's main administrative office is headquartered in the school facility in Idaho Falls Ammon, Idaho.
-Administrators, teachers and other faculty work at the school facility.
+The school's main administrative office is headquartered in the school facility in Idaho Falls.
+Administrators, teachers and other faculty work at the School facility.
 The school's attendance area is Bonneville, Bingham and Jefferson Counties.
-All of these counties are contiguous, and considering the region's population growth trend from INL expansion and the shortage of charter school options available to residents of these counties, the attendance area is compacted.
+All of these counties are contiguous, and considering the shortage of charter school options available to residents of these counties, the attendance area is compact.
 There are currently two charter schools in District 93, both of which have sustained high enrollment numbers and waiting lists since their inception.
 There are no charter schools in Idaho Falls School District 91, nor in Jefferson nor Bingham Counties.
 According to the Idaho Charter School Network 2007-2008 data regarding waiting lists there is a growing interest in charter schools in Bonneville County.
 Most children on these waiting lists are in the lower grades, which is the target market for Monticello.
 White Pine Charter School (Core Knowledge) currently has 200 children on waiting lists while Taylor's Crossing Public Charter School (Harbor) has 320.